ashvardanian/StringZilla/README.md

 Levenshtein distance is the best known edit-distance for strings, that checks, how many insertions, deletions, and substitutions are needed to transform one string to another.
 It's extensively used in approximate string-matching, spell-checking, and bioinformatics.

-The computational cost of the Levenshtein distance is $O(n*m)$, where $n$ and $m$ are the lengths of the string arguments.
+The computational cost of the Levenshtein distance is $O(n * m)$, where $n$ and $m$ are the lengths of the string arguments.
-To compute that, the naive approach requires $O(n*m)$ space to store the "Levenshtein matrix", the bottom-right corner of which will contain the Levenshtein distance.
+To compute that, the naive approach requires $O(n * m)$ space to store the "Levenshtein matrix", the bottom-right corner of which will contain the Levenshtein distance.
-The algorithm producing the matrix has been simultaneously studied/discovered by the Soviet mathematician Vladimir Levenshtein in 1965, Vintsyuk in 1968, and American computer scientists - Robert Wagner, David Sankoff, Michael J. Fischer in the following years.
+The algorithm producing the matrix has been simultaneously studied/discovered by the Soviet mathematicians Vladimir Levenshtein in 1965, Taras Vintsyuk in 1968, and American computer scientists - Robert Wagner, David Sankoff, Michael J. Fischer in the following years.
 Several optimizations are known:

-1. __Space optimization__: The matrix can be computed in O(min(n,m)) space, by only storing the last two rows of the matrix.
+1. __Space Optimization__: The matrix can be computed in $O(min(n,m))$ space, by only storing the last two rows of the matrix.
 2. __Divide and Conquer__: Hirschberg's algorithm can be applied to decompose the computation into subtasks.
-3. __Automata__: Levenshtein automata can be very effective, when one of the strings doesn't change, and the other one is a subject to many comparisons.
+3. __Automata__: Levenshtein automata can be effective, if one of the strings doesn't change, and is a subject to many comparisons.
-4. __Shift-Or__: The least known approach, derived from the Baeza-Yates-Gonnet algorithm, extended to bounded edit-distance search by Manber and Wu in 1990s, and further extended by Gene Myers in 1999 and Heikki Hyyro between 2002 and 2004.
+4. __Shift-Or__: Bit-parallel algorithms transpose the matrix into a bit-matrix, and perform bitwise operations on it.

 The last approach is quite powerful and performant, and is used by the great [RapidFuzz][rapidfuzz] library.
+It's less known, than the others, derived from the Baeza-Yates-Gonnet algorithm, extended to bounded edit-distance search by Manber and Wu in 1990s, and further extended by Gene Myers in 1999 and Heikki Hyyro between 2002 and 2004.

 StringZilla introduces a different approach, extensively used in Unum's internal combinatorial optimization libraries.
 The approach doesn't change the number of trivial operations, but performs them in a different order, removing the data dependency, that occurs when computing the insertion costs.
 This results in much better vectorization for intra-core parallelism and potentially multi-core evaluation of a single request.

+Next design goals:

+- [ ] Generalize fast traversals to rectangular matrices.
+- [ ] Port x86 AVX-512 solution to Arm NEON.

-> Reading materials.
+> § Reading materials.
 > [Faster Levenshtein Distances with a SIMD-friendly Traversal Order](https://ashvardanian.com/posts/levenshtein-diagonal).

 [rapidfuzz]: https://github.com/rapidfuzz/RapidFuzz